Infant visual development: Acuity

 Infants' eyes develop significantly after birth.
 The muscles of the eye such as ciliary muscles – become stronger after two months of age, allowing infants to focus on particular objects through contraction and relaxation.
 Their retinal images are also smaller compared to adults due to shorter distances from the retina to the cornea of the infants' eye.
 A newborn's pupil grows from approximately 2.2 mm to an adult length of 3.3 mm.

 Visual acuity, the sharpness of the eye to fine detail, is a major component of a human's visual system.
 It requires not only the muscles of the eye – the muscles of orbit and the ciliary muscles – to be able to focus on a particular object through contraction and relaxation, but other parts of the retina such as the fovea to project a clear image on the retina.
 The muscles that initiate movement start to strengthen from birth to 2 months, at which point infants have control of their eye.
 However, images still appear unclear at two months due to other components of the visual system like the fovea and retina and the brain circuitry that are still in their developmental stages.
 This means that even though an infant is able to focus on a clear image on the retina, the fovea and other visual parts of the brain are too immature to transmit a clear image.

 Visual acuity in newborns is very limited as well compared to adults – being 12 to 25 times worse than that of a normal adult.
-It is important to note that the distance from the cornea at the front of the infant's eye to the retina which is at the back of eye is 16–17 mm at birth, 20 to 21 mm at one year, and 23–25 mm in adolescence and adulthood.
+The distance from the cornea at the front of the infant's eye to the retina which is at the back of eye is 16–17 mm at birth, 20 to 21 mm at one year, and 23–25 mm in adolescence and adulthood.
 This results in smaller retinal images for infants.